joinpursuit/8-0-technical-curriculum/02-html-css-js/css-box-model/lesson-notes/README.md

 - Describe the properties of the CSS box model
 - Define padding, margin, and borders for customizing an HTML element
 - Compare and contrast default display properties
+- Determine appropriate positioning strategy for your layout

 ---